ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Expert Review Instructions {#review}

-The IANA registries established in this document are defined as Expert Review.
+The IANA registries established in this document are+ defined as Expert Review.
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points: